 - Bring your faculty signed Tele-BEARS form to 205 Cory.

 What is Group Advising?

-Group advising follows a small group advising format with your faculty adviser and approximately 20 advisees in attendance.
+Group advising consists of your faculty adviser and other advisees.
+Students will be of various class standings and interests.
 Sessions are typically 1 hour in length.
 At minimum most faculty advisers will cover the following:

 - General course announcements

 Individual faculty advising follows a one-on-one meeting format.
 Individual appointments can be tailored to the individual needs and questions of a particular student, but lack the benefits of group advising (such as listening to other students' advice about classes).
 If you select a faculty offering individual advising you will be able to view her/his instructions for making advising appointments at https://buffy.eecs.berkeley.edu/PHP/ugradstud/menu.php.

 How does group advising compare to individual advising?

 Advantages of Group Advising